 Public Snow Removal Policy:

-1) City crews will keep the Fire Hall ingress/egress and emergency routes of 6th, 11th, and Fairview
+- City crews will keep the Fire Hall ingress/egress and emergency routes of 6th, 11th, and Fairview Streets passable throughout storm;

-4) Residential alleys are cleared on the lowest priority basis.
+- Residential alleys and recreational areas are cleared on the lowest priority basis.

 Private Snow Removal Policy:

-6) No citizen or contractor shall place snow in a height of 3 feet or taller within site triangles of
+- No citizen or contractor shall place snow in a height of 3 feet or taller within site triangles of intersections;

 Parking Restrictions Associated with Snow Removal: